ivorscott/go-delve-reload/README.md

       - $API_PORT:$API_PORT
 ```

+Store default environment variables in a `.env` file.
+When an `.env` file exists in the same directory as the docker-compose file, we can reference it.
+To do this, prefix a dollar sign before the environment variable name.
+For example: `$API_PORT` or `$CLIENT_PORT`.
+This allows us to maintain default values in a separate file for docker-compose.

 4 - Removed Docker Secrets from Development

-Docker Secrets will still be supported, just not in development.
-In development, we now use an .env file instead.
 Docker secrets are a Swarm specific construct.
-They aren't really secret in docker-compose anyway [PR #4368](https://github.com/docker/compose/pull/4368).
-Docker-compose just doesn't complain when it sees them.
-This was necessary to ensure our application could support them in the future, when we start working with Docker Swarm in Production.

-Now Docker secrets are only supported when we pass a truthy Production environment argument.
+They aren't secret in docker-compose anyway [PR #4368](https://github.com/docker/compose/pull/4368).
+This only works because docker-compose isn't complaining when it sees them.
+Now Docker secrets are only supported when `cfg.Web.Production` is true.
+When this happens we swap out the default database configuration with secrets.

 ```go
 // main.go